Letter from the Director

 Dear Students, Colleagues, and Staff,

 Welcome to Temple University’s Tuttleman Counseling Services (TCS) web site.
 We are the mental health counselors on campus and are different from academic advising or career counseling services.
 We are strongly committed to helping all students who are experiencing distress from a variety of sources.
 TCS has been accredited since 1999 by the International Association of Counseling Services (IACS).

 Since its beginning in 1964, TCS has supported and enhanced students' emotional functioning, and thereby their success as students.
 Individual and group counseling, consultation and professional training are all part of our services.
-We see approximately twenty-five hundred students per year in individual and group counseling, and serve as consultants on mental health issues for the entire university.
+We see approximately thirty-five hundred students per year in individual and group counseling, and serve as consultants on mental health issues for the entire university.